Home Alone: Managing Your Adult Dog’s Independence

 Using positive reinforcement and rewards

 Positive reinforcement is a powerful tool when it comes to training your dog and helping them overcome separation anxiety.
-Before leaving, provide your dog with a special or toy that they associate with positive experiences.
+Before leaving, provide your dog with a special treat or toy that they associate with positive experiences.
 This will help create a positive association with your departure and make them more at ease.
 Additionally, be sure to always reward your dog when they exhibit calm behaviors while alone.
 This reinforces their independence and reinforces that being alone is a positive experience.

 Increasing the time gradually